At West Rise Junior School, we believe in celebrating success. So, each Friday, we hold a Celebration Assembly to do just that!

 Community Points (were Tribe Points)

-Every child belongs to one of our six new Communities.
-Throughout this year, School Council and Room 13 have been working together to create these new Communities to replace our Tribes.
-This has been a completely pupil led project.
+Every child belongs to one of our six Communities.
+School Council and Room 13 worked together in a pupil led project in 2021 to create these new Communities to replace the Tribes.
 They used a map of the area to identify six key community areas, came up with names for the Communities based upon these and created logo designs.
-The children were then invited to vote for their preferred logo designs and, excitingly, are printing the chosen logos onto t-shirts for each child.
+The children across the whole school voted for their preferred logo designs and then printed the chosen logos onto t-shirts for each child.

 The Communities are as follows: